 When you make a purchase, we need certain information from you in order to fulfil our contract with you.
 This includes your name and address, telephone number and payment information.
 We require your telephone number in case we need to get in touch with you about your order or if there are any issues verifying your age as below.
 We will not pass your personal information on to any third parties for marketing purposes or for any reason not connected with the fulfilment of your contract with us.
 We will not use your telephone number or email address to market our products to you without your specific consent, and you can withdraw your consent at any time by unsubscribing from emails, emailing [email protected] or calling our Customer Services team.

-Age verification is provided by AgeChecked Limited who are a data controller using data already held in their records in order to verify that you as a customer are over the age of 18 or to advise that they are unable to confirm this.
-We record that a customer’s age has been successfully verified in your customer account so you don’t need to go through the process again on subsequent purchases provided you log in each time.
+Age verification on our website is provided by AgeChecked Limited who are a data controller using data already held in their records in order to verify that you as a customer are over the age of 18 or to advise that they are unable to confirm this.
+If you hold a customer account with us, we record that your age has been successfully verified in your customer account so you don’t need to go through the process again on subsequent purchases provided you log in each time.
 We do not store information other than the result and information given to us as part of the checkout process but AgeChecked Limited may record that a verification has been provided to us.
 AgeChecked Limited's privacy information can be found here, including how they manage your personal data when a check is performed.
 We are advised by AgeChecked Limited that any such check will have no effect on your credit score.

-Your name and address will be shared with our delivery service provider, which is Royal Mail, in order to deliver your purchase.
+Your name and address will be shared with our delivery service providers which include Royal Mail and DPD in order to deliver your purchase.
 Delivery services act as data controllers in their right and may use any data provided in order to arrange delivery or to provide delivery or tracking information.
 This would include information such as individual recipients’ names and addresses, email addresses and mobile phone numbers if provided.

 CUSTOMERS WHO PURCHASE FROM OUR STORES